- Student Experience

 Profile

-As Extension Wildlife Damage Specialist, I work with the Cooperative Extension Service and its many partners to develop and implement a wildlife damage management program.
-Prior to this role, I worked as a member of the NASA team on a collaborative Malaria control project between NASA and the Gates Foundation.
-I obtained my PhD in Earth Systems Science at Auburn University, where I studied the impacts of invasive wild pigs on water quality and pathogen transmission.
-As a disturbance ecologist, I continue to be fascinated by the cascading effects of disturbances on ecosystem processes, particularly as it influences agricultural production, ecosystem function, and disease ecology.
+Prior to this role, Elizabeth worked as a member of the NASA team on a collaborative Malaria control project between NASA and the Gates Foundation.
+She obtained her PhD in Earth Systems Science at Auburn University, where she studied the impacts of invasive wild pigs on water quality, wetland ecosystems, and pathogen transmission.
+As a disturbance ecologist, her research background and current focus are on the cascading effects of disturbances on ecosystem processes, particularly as it influences agricultural production, ecosystem function, and disease ecology.

 Links